Wook22/Geographical_Data_Visualization/README.md

-# What's the Weather Like?
+# How's the Weather Like?
 ## Background
 Data's true power is its ability to definitively answer questions.
 So, let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What is the weather like as we approach the equator?"